-To facilitate self-motivated distance learning, this course is arranged in sixteen (16) units with each week of the semester containing one module; pace yourself according to deadlines within each week.
+To facilitate self-motivated distance learning, this course is arranged in six (6) units with each week of the semester containing one module; pace yourself according to deadlines within each week.
 All work for each module must be completed during the given window for that week.
+Because this is a condensed summer course, be sure to allow ample time during the week to review unit lectures and readings and to make time for the number of assignments each week.

 Deadlines are detailed in the following course schedule.
 All times and due dates for this course fall under the Eastern Time zone (EST).
-Unless noted otherwise, assignments open at 8:00 am EST on Sundays and close at 11:59 pm EST on the following Saturday.
-Course assessments consist of weekly quizzes, short writing assignments, three Google Earth projects, weekly discussion board posts and responses, and one final project.
+Unless noted otherwise, modules open at 12:00 am EST on Sundays and close at 11:59 pm EST on the following Saturday.
+Course assessments consist of weekly quizzes, short writing assignments, two Google Earth projects, weekly discussion board posts and responses, and one final project.